Xenoveritas/abuse/README.md

 ============

 This is a fork of the original Abuse SDL port from <http://abuse.zoy.org/>.
-It switches the build system to CMake to make crossplatform building easier.
+It switches the build system to CMake to make crossplatform building easier, and ports the original SDL version to SDL2.
+This version also removes some of the content that was in the original abuse.zoy.org version (namely, fRaBs), as the licensing information for it had some conflicting information.

+Restoring fRaBs should be as simple as copying the data file over to the install directory, but they're not being included in the GitHub "official" builds.
+Likewise, the sound and music files are currently not included, as it's unclear if they were ever really allowed to be distributed.

+Placing those files into the "sfx" and "music" directories (or copying them into the installed data directory) should re-enable sound and music.

 ----